-When somebody has decided to move, and that’s key, they decide to move from learning about something to doing something about it.
+When somebody has decided to move, they decide to move from learning about something to doing something about it.
 Once they decide to move, then the answers to those questions can be different.
-Their goal now is to explore why your particular service might be better, or they’re deciding between which service is going to be best.
+Their goal now is to explore why your particular service might be better.
+Or they’re deciding between which service is going to be best.
 And in that case, the problem is going to reflect that goal.

-The problem is going to be that if that goal is approached one way by focusing only on the channels, we’re going to run into some other problems.
+The problem is that if we approach that goal one way by focusing only on the channels, we’re going to run into some other problems.
 “But, we at this particular company see that goal another way.
-We look at it as let’s look at the content and how it’s put together.”
+We look at it as, “let’s look at the content and how it’s put together.”
 Which leads to an idea which now allows me to put my specific message in place.

 I can say, “well at content whatever company.com, we believe X.” That’s the idea.
 Which now allows me to say, “that’s why at content company X, we approach this particular goal this way.
 Which is why we’ve developed our products that are x, y and z.
 Don’t you want to learn more?”

 It all comes down to understanding that mindset.
 When we want to create change, we need to understand where somebody is.
 Are they in a learning mindset?
 Or are they in a doing mindset?
 And then, we use that to determine how do we fill in the blanks of The Red Thread from there?
 I’m Tamsen Webster, of tamsenwebster.com.
 Now go find your Red Thread.